 Pre-vetted: Yes.
 Every investment opportunity applying for inclusion to the CrowdStreet Marketplace is subjected to a rigorous, objective vetting process.
 Only 2% of all applicants successfully pass this process and appear on CrowdStreet’s marketplace.

 One of the absolute most important value-adds a real estate marketplace can provide is a thorough vetting process.
-Ideally, only the best-of-the-best real estate deals are allowed onto the platform for investors to then do their own research and individually choose.
+Ideally, only the best-of-the-best real estate deals make it.
+Investors then do their own research and individually choose.

 CrowdStreet’s vetting and screening process includes vetting the sponsor, the specific real estate property and the sponsor’s specific offer.
 Here is their vetting process: